Loading...

 Choose Whole Grain Bread

-Opt for whole grain or multigrain bread instead of white bread as it typically digests more slowly.
+Opt for whole grain or multigrain bread instead of white bread.
+Whole grains are digested more slowly, resulting in a more gradual rise in blood sugar.

-Engage in light physical activity, such as a short walk, after eating to help improve glucose metabolism.
+Engage in light activity, such as a short walk, after eating your sandwich.
+Physical activity can help lower blood sugar levels more quickly.

 healthspan-mbl